hiankun/poj_ibus_table/README.md

 * After the installation, you may be need to log out and in again, and remember to add the POJ input method from the IBus GUI as show above.

 * If your POJ input method didn't adapt the given icon (ibus-poj.svg), try to install ``ibus-chewing'', reboot the system, and then add POJ input method from the IBus GUI again.
 (I don't know the reason, but this work-around works for me.)

+## Known bugs

+* The ``ê'' won't go up to the first place in the selecting list even it is the most used word.

+* Some Han characters won't shown in the selecting list.
+This might be bugs of IBus.

+* In some situations (e.g., after selecting Han characters) the input method switched to full-width mode, and you need to press `Shift` key once to back to normal English input mode and again to back to POJ input mode.

 ## File list
 * poj-holo.cin: The original cin table, which contains only Han characters.